sandepal-org/mq01-ops/README.md

 - the `mq01-dev` namespace is used to store specific Kubernetes resources relating to a running queue manager, `mq01`.
-- the `cert-manager-operator` namespace is used to store specific Kubernetes resources relating to Cert Manager.
+- the `cert-manager-operator` namespace is used to store specific Kubernetes resources relating to Cert Manager, which manages our X.509 certificates for `mq01`.
-- the `openshift-storage` namespace is used to store specific Kubernetes resources relating to LVM, the storage manager that we'll use to store MQ messages and transactions.
+- the `openshift-storage` namespace is used to store specific Kubernetes resources relating to LVM, the storage manager that we'll use to store MQ messages and transactions for `mq01`.

 ---